YuenaSu/chess-game/README.md

 When we add more traits for the bishop or add other moving chesses into the game, it required us to redesign the move().

-Designed a mock Game class for testing purpose
+Designed a mockGame class extends Game class for testing purpose

 ![img_2.png](img_2.png)